 Sec.
 7.1.9.
-Parking for Single- and Two-Unit Living
+Parking Surface Standards

-All off street parking and driveway areas located in the front yard area that serve single- and two-unit living must meet the following standards.
+All off street parking and driveway areas meet the following standards.

-- 1. Parking and driveway areas must be constructed of permanent non-erodible surface treatment as follows: - a. porous or semi-porous monolythic or paver materials; - b. masonry or concrete pavers; - c. poured concrete or asphalt; or - d. crushed stone or crush and run installed with a minimum depth of 4 inches. - Crushed stone or crush and run must be delineated with anchored manmade material or natural landscape edging materials that define and contain the stone or crush and run. - 3.
-These regulations shall apply to manufactured homes.
+- 1. Parking and driveway areas must be constructed of permanent non-erodible surface treatment as follows: - a. porous or semi-porous monolithic or paver materials; - b. masonry or concrete pavers; - c. poured concrete or asphalt; or - d. crushed stone or crush and run installed with a minimum depth of 4 inches. - Crushed stone or crush and run must be delineated with anchored man made material or natural landscape edging materials that define and contain the stone or crush and run. - 3.
+These regulations do not apply to off-street parking and driveway areas that serve single and two-unit living and that are not located in the front yard.